“Everyone knows someone who has survived cancer, but until now no one knows anyone who has survived

 Jacquie Elcox, Treasure Valley Hearing

-Treasure Valley Hearing and our co-sponsor the Alzheimer’s Association are pleased to welcome you to lunch.
-To reserve your space – and so we have enough food – please call 208-938-3777.
+Treasure Valley Hearing and our co-sponsor the Alzheimer’s Association are pleased to welcome you to a complimentary seminar.
+To reserve your space please call 208-938-3777.

-Do you have a loved one with hearing loss and dementia?
-Are you experiencing symptoms of hearing loss?
+Are you experiencing these symptoms of hearing loss?

 - Have trouble understanding conversations, or have to ask people to repeat themselves?